LashaGoch/Touro_AI_Chat/README.md

 Run the SQL code and follow the steps.
 You need to upload PDF files during one of the steps.

 Create a Streamlit App using Snowflake UI and copy and paste the code from the .py file.
+You may need to install snowflake.core in the packages from the UI.

 Chat with AI.